KEINOS/gitea_darwin/README.md

 ## What this script does?

-It eases your usual process to install Gitea.
+It eases your usual process to install Gitea such as below:

 1. It downloads the archived Gitea binary file and the checksums for Mac(darwin, arm64) from the [latest releases pages](https://github.com/go-gitea/gitea/releases).
 2. Compares the checksum of the archive.